Travel insurance that covers terrorism? It's possible. Find out how different brands treat terrorism.

 You will not have cover for claims that arise as a result of an act or threat of terrorism for cancellation fees and lost deposits, travel delay expenses or special events.

 Regardless of the level of cover, all will deny your claim if you travel to a country with a Level 3 or 4 advisory and experience a terrorist event.
+It's always really important to check your Product Disclosure Statement to see how (and whether!) your chosen brand covers terrorism.

-How do travel insurance brands cover terrorism?
+How do the travel insurance brands on Finder cover terrorism?

 Wording regarding terrorism-related exclusions varies but generally falls into two main types.
 No cover is provided for incidents resulting from either:

-- An act or threat of terrorism
+- An act or threat of terrorism or

-- A terrorist act or use of military force or other intervention by a government or official authority to intercept, prevent or mitigate a terrorist act
+- A terrorist act or use of military force or other intervention by a government or official authority to intercept, prevent or mitigate a terrorist act.

 There are a number of insurers who will cover terrorist-related incidents with some restrictions including: